etnguyen03/opendental-patientportal/README.md

 Please note that this project has absolutely no affiliation with Open Dental.
 It just interfaces with the MySQL database.

+This is still a work in progress, and is definitely not ready for any production usage.

 ---

 This program is free software: you can redistribute it and/or modify